hashicorp/terraform-provider-azurerm/website/docs/d/azuread_group.html.markdown

 page_title: "Azure Resource Manager: azurerm_azuread_group"
 sidebar_current: "docs-azurerm-datasource-azuread-group"
 description: |-
-  Gets information about a group object within the Azure Active Directory.
+  Gets information about an Azure Active Directory group.

 ---

 # Data Source: azurerm_azuread_group

-Gets information about a Group object within the Azure Active Directory.
+Gets information about an Azure Active Directory group.

 -> **NOTE:** If you're authenticating using a Service Principal then it must have permissions to both `Read directory data` within the `Windows Azure Active Directory` API.